 The Parkland jury gets a rare view of the school massacre site

-The seven-man, five-woman jury and 10 alternates were bused under heavy security 30 miles (48 kilometers) from the Broward County Courthouse in downtown Fort Lauderdale to the suburban school, where classes don't resume until later this month.
-Law enforcement sealed off the area to prevent protesters from interrupting or endangering the jurors' safety.
+The door of Room 1255, teacher Stacey Lippel's classroom was pushed open — like others to signify that Cruz shot into it.
+Hanging on a wall inside was a sign reading, "No Bully Zone."
+The creative writing assignment for the day was written on the whiteboard: "How to write the perfect love letter."

-The panelists and their law enforcement escorts were accompanied into the building by Circuit Judge Elizabeth Scherer, prosecutors and Cruz's attorneys, and walked through the site for about an hour and a half.
-Cruz waived his right to go with them.
-Journalists were being escorted into the site after the jury left, for the first public look.
-They were allowed to carry paper and pen but no cameras.
+And still gracing the wall of a second-floor hallway was a quote from James Dean: "Dream as if you'll live forever, live as if you'll die today."

-Prosecutors, who are winding up their case, hope the visit will help prove that the former Stoneman Douglas student's actions were cold, calculated, heinous and cruel; created a great risk of death to many people and "interfered with a government function" — all aggravating factors under Florida's capital punishment law.
+Prosecutors, who rested their case following the jury's tour, hope the visit will help prove that the former Stoneman Douglas student's actions were cold, calculated, heinous and cruel; created a great risk of death to many people and "interfered with a government function" — all aggravating factors under Florida's capital punishment law.

 Under Florida court rules, neither the judge nor the attorneys were allowed to speak to the jurors — and the jurors weren't allowed to converse with each other — when they retraced the path Cruz followed on Feb.
 14, 2018, as he methodically moved from floor to floor, firing down hallways and into classrooms as he went.
 Prior to the tour, the jurors had already seen surveillance video of the shooting and photographs of its aftermath.

-The building has been sealed and surrounded by a chain-link fence since shortly after the massacre.
-Known both as the freshman and 1200 building, it looms ominously over the school and its teachers, staff and 3,300 students, and can be seen easily by anyone nearby.
+The building has been sealed and is now surrounded by a 15-foot (4.6-meter) chain-link fence wrapped in a privacy mesh screen fastened with zip ties.
+It looms ominously over the school and its teachers, staff and 3,300 students, and can be seen easily by anyone nearby.
 The Broward County school district plans to demolish it whenever the prosecutors approve.
 For now, it is a court exhibit.

 "When you are driving past, it's there.
 When you are going to class, it's there.
 It is just a colossal structure that you can't miss," said Kai Koerber, who was a Stoneman Douglas junior at the time of the shooting.
 He is now at the University of California, Berkeley, and the developer of a mental health phone app.
 "It is just a constant reminder ... that is tremendously trying and horrible."